-Up until a couple of years ago my easel was my lap.
-Not a laptop but where my iDevices lay.
-This was due to circumstances of my other work life, some stints in hospital and a growing preference for the immediacy of mobileartistry where you create,then publish with a flick of the thumb and a tap of the index finger.
+Up until a couple of years ago, my easel was my lap — not a laptop, but wherever my iDevices rested.
+This was partly circumstance (other work demands, a few hospital stints) and partly a growing preference for the immediacy of mobile artistry: create, then publish with a flick of the thumb and a tap of the index finger.

 The trouble is there are billions of photos uploaded across social media and art specific web sites growing with each instance.
 The connected world is flooded with #artsy images.
-There is little curation other than the underlying workings of algorithms of each platform or those attempting to monetarise the loaded content.
+There is little curation beyond the underlying whims of the algorithms, or those attempting to monetise their uploads.

 There is a battle going on.
 Are creators just frogs slowly boiling in a pot ?
 It takes time to find your niche.